 Honey

 This easy recipe works with any honey as long as its flavor matches your taste.
 Mild and creamy honey such as clover create a less intense syrup in contrast to punchier herbal ones as well as Manuka honey.
-Raw honey is best for maximum health benefits.

-Culinary Lavender
+Culinary lavender

 Highly-fragrant English lavender, also known as Lavandula angustifolia, is best.
 Hidcote or Munstead are suitable varieties.

-Please note that my photos show French lavender Dentata as props as this was the only lavender available in my garden when creating imagery for this recipe.
+(Please note that my photos show French lavender Dentata as props as this was the only lavender available in my garden when creating imagery for this recipe.)

 Water

-How do I use honey lavender syrup?
+How do I use honey lavender simple syrup?

-- Lavender latte (iced or hot)
+- Lavender coffee (especially lavender latte / iced or hot)

 - Lavender lemonade

-- Lavender cocktails
+- Lavender cake

 - Lavender tea such as lavender London fog

-- Lavender honey milk
+- Honey lavender milk

 Simply add the lavender syrup to the following breakfasts and desserts as a topping or ingredient: